-4 I thank my God always concerning you for the grace of God which was given you in Christ Jesus, 5 that in everything you were enriched in Him, in all utterance and all knowledge— 6 just as the testimony of Christ was confirmed among you— 7 so that you come behind in no gift, eagerly awaiting the revelation of our Lord Jesus Christ, 8 who also will confirm you to the end, so that you may be blameless in the day of our Lord Jesus Christ.
-9 God is faithful, through whom you were called into the fellowship of His Son, Jesus Christ our Lord.
+4 I thank my God at all times concerning you, for the grace of God given to you in Christ Jesus, 5 that you have been enriched in him in every way: in every kind of speech and knowledge, 6 even as the testimony concerning Christ1 was confirmed among you.
+7 As a result, you come behind in no spiritual gift as you eagerly wait for the revelation of our Lord Jesus Christ, 8 who also will keep you strong2 to the very end, so that you may be blameless in the day of our Lord Jesus Christ.
+9 God is faithful, through whom you were called into the fellowship of his Son, Jesus Christ our Lord.

-18 For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
-19 For it is written, “I will destroy the wisdom of the wise, and the understanding of the learned I will bring to nothing.”2 20 Where, then, is the wise?
+18 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+19 For it is written, “I will destroy the wisdom of the wise, and the understanding of the learned I will bring to nothing.”5 20 Where, then, is the wise?
 Where is the scribe?
 Where is the debater of this age?
-Has not God made foolish the wisdom of the world?
-21 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
-22 For Jews demand signs, and Greeks seek after wisdom; 23 but we preach Christ crucified, to the Jews a stumbling block and to the Gentiles foolishness, 24 but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-25 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.
+Has not God made foolish the wisdom of the world?6 21 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
+22 For Jews demand signs, and Greeks seek after wisdom, 23 but we preach Christ crucified: to the Jews a stumbling block, and to the Gentiles foolishness.
+24 But to those who are called7—both Jews and Greeks—Christ: the power of God and the wisdom of God.
+25 For the foolishness of God is wiser than men, and the weakness of God is stronger than men.

-26 For think back to when you were called,3 brothers: Not many of you were wise according to the flesh, not many mighty, not many of noble birth.
-27 But God has chosen the foolish things of the world to put to shame the wise; and God has chosen the weak things of the world to put to shame the things that are strong; 28 and God has chosen the base things of the world, and the things that are despised, and the things that are not, to bring to nothing the things that are, 29 so that no flesh should boast in His presence.
-30 But by His doing4 you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—31 so that, just as it is written, “He who boasts, let him boast in the Lord.”5
+26 For think back, my brothers, to when you were called:8 Not many were wise according to the flesh, not many were powerful, and not many were of noble birth.
+27 But God has chosen the foolish things of the world shame the wise; and God has chosen the weak things of the world to shame the things that are strong; 28 and God has chosen the lowly things of the world, and the things that are despised, and the things that have no standing at all,9 to nullify the things that do, 29 so that no flesh will boast in his presence.
+30 Yes, he is the reason10 you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—31 so that as it is written, “He who boasts, let him boast in the Lord.”11

 - Lit. not with wisdom of word